ERambler/GPIO-PWM-Cooler/README.md

 generate deb package

-Thanks and donate PayPal to erambler@yandex.ru
+Thanks for your donate PayPal to erambler@yandex.ru